 The Red Chokeberry is a wonderful, easy to grow garden shrub that brings interest all year round.
-It is also very hardy, and grows well in wet soil, so it is a great choice if you have wet areas, or a pond or stream on your property.
-This is a native American wild plant, so it is also the perfect choice for a wild or natural garden.
+It is also very hardy and grows well in wet soil, so it is a great choice if you have wet areas, or a pond or stream on your property.
+This is a wild plant that is native to American, so it is also the perfect choice for a wild or natural garden.
 It is small enough to fit into any garden, but large enough to stand out in a larger one, planted alone or in groups.

 The Red Chokeberry (Aronia arbutifolia) is a native American plant, growing naturally in damp areas all the way from Texas, up through Kentucky, Oklahoma and Ohio and into Ontario and Nova Scotia, in Canada.
 For natural plantings, combine it with the Loblolly Pine, Sweetbay Magnolia, and Red-Twigged or Yellow-Twigged Dogwoods, for an all-American planting of native species suitable for wet areas.

 The Red Chokeberry is a deciduous shrub that grows 6 to 8 feet tall.
 It is upright in growth and a mature plant is only 3 or 4 feet across, so it does not take up very much room in the garden.
 It has oval leaves that are 3 or 4 inches long, rich green, smooth and glossy on the upper side and grey-green on the underside.
 In fall the leaves turn spectacular shades of brilliant reds, purples and oranges.
 Most gardeners would agree that if this was all the plant did, it would still be very worth growing.
 There is however a lot more.